Dignity Health

-Dignity Health (formerly Catholic Healthcare West) was a California-based not-for-profit public-benefit corporation that operates hospitals and ancillary care facilities in three states.
+Dignity Health (formerly Catholic Healthcare West) was a California-based not-for-profit public-benefit corporation that operated hospitals and ancillary care facilities in three states.
 Dignity Health was the fifth-largest hospital system in the nation and the largest not-for-profit hospital provider in California.

+Formerly a Catholic institution, the organization went independent in 2012 and adopted its new name.
 In February 2019, Dignity Health merged with Catholic Health Initiatives, becoming CommonSpirit Health.

 Its headquarters are located in the China Basin Landing building in San Francisco.

 History

 Catholic Healthcare West was founded in 1986, when the Sisters of Mercy Burlingame Regional Community and the Sisters of Mercy Auburn Regional Community merged their health care ministries into one organization.

 In 2010, Dignity Health, Blue Shield of California, and Hill Physicians Medical Group formed an Accountable Care Organization that covers 41,000 individuals in the California Public Employees Retirement System (CalPERS).

 From the time of its founding until 2012, the company was an official ministry of the Catholic Church.
 In 2012, the company's corporate governance structure changed, moving it out of the Catholic Church's purview and resulting in a name change to Dignity Health.

 Adeptus Health partnered with Dignity Health to establish the Dignity Health Arizona General Hospital in Laveen, Arizona.